emads22/eminem-lyric-package/README.md

 For more detailed documentation, including API references and usage examples, please visit the [documentation](./docs/index.md).

 ## Examples
-Check out the [examples](./examples) directory for usage examples of the Eminem Lyric package.
+Check out the [examples](./examples) directory for usage examples of the eminem_lyric package.

 ## Contributing
 Contributions are welcome!
 Here are some ways you can contribute to the project: